Intervals and factors in the Bruhat order: Introduction

 The purpose of the current work is to examine when a principal order ideal in the symmetric group also appears as a more general interval.
 In particular, we want to understand when such an interval, not necessarily beginning at rank $0$ in the poset, must still come from deleting a factor from a reduced word of its maximum element.

-Before making this property precise, consider the following result.
+Before making this property precise, consider the following result, where vexillary permutations are exactly those that avoid the pattern $2143$.

-In \cite{rdpp}, we showed that for vexillary permutations $p$, if a permutation $w$ contains a $p$-pattern, then there is a reduced word for $w$ possessing a factor that looks like a reduced word for $p$.
+In \cite{rdpp}, we showed that if a permutation $w$ contains a vexillary $p$-pattern, then there is a reduced word for $w$ possessing a reduced word {\sf f} for $p$ as a factor, possibly with a fixed positive integer added to each letter in {\sf f}.
 If $v$ is the permutation obtained by deleting this subword from $w$, then this implies that the interval $[v,w]$ in the Bruhat order would be isomorphic to $\poi{p}$, the principal order ideal for $p$.
 Indeed, this would also imply that there is a copy of $\poi{p}$ sitting as a principal order ideal inside of the principal order ideal $\poi{w}$ of $w$, as depicted in Figure~\ref{fig:vexillary result}.

 \begin{ex} The permutation $4213$ contains the vexillary pattern $321$.
 The interval $[1243,4213]$ and the principal order ideal $\poi{3214}$ are both isomorphic to $\poi{321}$, as shown in Figure~\ref{fig:1234,4213}. \end{ex}